Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Sentinel-BruteForce-Investigation/README.md

 ---

 ## Overview

-During this challenge, I investigated a spike in failed logons (Event ID 4625) that suggested brute-force behaviour.
+During this challenge I investigated a spike in failed logons (Event ID 4625) that suggested brute-force behaviour.

-Using KQL, dashboards, and analytics rules, I explored how to identify these patterns, confirm the findings, and build automation to detect them in the future.
+This investigation took place during the transition of Microsoft Sentinel from the Azure portal to the Microsoft Defender portal.
+The navigation and feature layout were still being updated at that time, which made some actions (like creating rules or incidents) slightly inconsistent between the two environments.
+Working through this transition provided valuable experience in adapting to platform changes and navigating between the 2 platforms

 ---

 ## Tools Used
 - Microsoft Sentinel
+- Microsoft Defender
 - Azure Log Analytics
 - Kusto Query Language (KQL)
 - Windows Security Event Logs